The Brisbane Hand and Upper Limb Fellowship was established in 1982 at the Princess Alexandra Hospital.

 The Fellowships allow and encourage opportunities for both clinical and basic science research.
 The Fellowships are based at the Princess Alexandra Hospital but include private assisting opportunities at various private hospitals in Brisbane.
 This gives Fellows a broad exposure to all aspects of upper limb surgery including microsurgery, arthroscopy and arthroplasty.
 Research opportunities exist through the Fellowship’s ties with the Brisbane Hand and Upper Limb Research Institute, the Queensland University of Technology (QUT) and The University of Queensland.
 There is also access to the biomechanics laboratory at QUT and an animal research facility.

 Fellowship in Shoulder and Elbow Surgery (Including Arthroplasty, Arthroscopy, Reconstruction, and Trauma) (1)

 A Fellowship in shoulder and elbow surgery was established in 2013.
 The Fellowship provides Fellows with training and practical application in all aspects of shoulder surgery.
 Assessment and management of shoulder instability, cuff pathology, arthritis, stiffness, and fractures will be covered.

 The Fellowship allows and encourages opportunities for both clinical and basic science research.
 The Fellowship is based at the Princess Alexandra Hospital and various private hospitals.
 Private assisting opportunities are included.

 Fellowships are for 12 months starting in either February or August of each year.
-The Directors of the Hand and Upper Limb Fellowship are Associate Professor Mark Ross, Dr Greg Couzens, Dr Phillip Duke, and Dr Mark Robinson.
-The Directors of the Fellowship for Shoulder and Elbow Surgery are Mark Ross and Phillip Duke.
+The Directors of the Hand and Upper Limb Fellowship are Prof. Mark Ross, Dr. Greg Couzens, Dr. Phillip Duke, and Dr. Mark Robinson.
+The Directors of the Fellowship for Shoulder and Elbow Surgery are Prof. Mark Ross and Dr. Phillip Duke.